dvn23/Analyzing-the-Performance-of-Major-Industry-s-ETF-1998-to-Present--Final/README.md

 # Analyzing-the-Performance-of-Major-Industries-ETF-1998-to-Present
 ## Overview
-A study of how six major sector ETFs—Technology, Energy, Financials, Industrials, Healthcare, and Real Estate—have performed through major macroeconomic cycles.
+A study of how six major industry ETFs, Technology, Energy, Financials, Industrials, Healthcare, and Real Estate, have performed through major macroeconomic cycles.
 ## Key Questions:
 1. Which industry outperforms during periods of economic downturn (e.g., 2008 financial crisis, COVID-19 crash, recent inflation surge)?
 2. Which industries are the most resilient during economic shocks?
 Which ones experience the worst drawdowns?